jmsp-test/balance-email-sender/README.md

 ### Docker

-1. Create a Docker image named stori-challenge from the Dockerfile in the project.
+1. Create a Docker image named balance-email-sender from the Dockerfile in the project.

     ```sh
     docker build -t balance-email-sender .